SRV-YouSoRandom/Juneo-auto/README.md

-Here's the revised README file with proper formatting and internal links:
+I apologize for the oversight.
+It seems there was a mistake in the link identifiers.
+Here is the corrected version of the README file with working internal links:

 ```markdown
 # Juneogo Setup Script